This healthy, hearty Creamy Chicken and Wild Rice Soup is the perfect bowl of comfort for a chilly day!

 - Chicken Broth - Homemade if you have it!
 We use our Chicken Feet Bone Broth.

 - Milk - We used whole milk for a rich and creamy soup.
 You can use 1 or 2% milk for something a little lighter.

 - Heavy Cream - Completely optional!
 We used a half cup of heavy cream stirred in for a the extra creamy mouthfeel.

 - Salt & White Pepper - We love the subtle earthy spice that ground white pepper gives this soup.
 However, you can use black pepper if that's all you have or prefer.

-This copycat Panera Chicken and Wild Rice Soup recipe is easy to make.
+This Chicken and Wild Rice Soup recipe is easy to make.
 Here's a step by step demonstration:

 Healthy, homemade soup is the perfect way to nourish your soul any day of the week!
 We usually enjoy this creamy chicken soup as a main course with a big hunk of crusty bread!
-To bring Panera home to you - serve this soup in a bread bowl!
+To make it extra special, serve this soup in a bread bowl!

 For an easy next day lunch, serve a cup of this soup with a nice sandwich or a seasonal salad.
 Try it with our Beautiful Blood Orange Salad with Poppy Seed Dressing!

 For a quick and easy bread bowl, start with a mini sourdough boule.
 (The mini boules from Whole Foods bakeries are perfect!)